 From a business point of view, keep in mind that being caring and offering support when an employee is in need also serves as a good retention strategy.
 The thoughtfulness is truly appreciated.

-Ontario employers with more than 50 employees are required to offer unpaid personal emergency leave of up to 10 days each calendar year.
+Employers with more with over a specific number of employees are required to offer unpaid personal emergency leave per calendar year.
+The number of days legislated depends on your province or territory.
 This leave of absence may be taken in case of illness, injury and other urgent personal matters.
 Emergency leave does not have to be taken on consecutive days.

-Employees in Ontario are entitled to up to eight weeks of unpaid family medical/compassionate leave to provide care and support to a specified, seriously ill family member who is at a significant risk of death within 26 weeks.
+Employees are entitled unpaid family medical/compassionate leave to provide care and support to a specified, seriously ill family member who is at a significant risk of death within a specific timeframe.
+Refer to the employment standards act for your area for specifics about amount of time granted and other information about this benefit.

 Employers are required to provide employees with time off for jury duty.
 Whether or not the employee is paid for the time off is at the employer’s discretion.
 Many employers offer a few days with full pay to support employees while they serve on a jury.
 If the employee’s absence would cause serious hardship to your startup, you can apply in writing to have jury duty postponed.
 Smaller organizations can build a better case for this than larger ones (who have more resources).

-Qualified voters in a federal, provincial or municipal election are entitled to three consecutive hours off while the polls are open.
+Qualified voters in a federal, provincial or municipal election are entitled a specified number of hours off while the polls are open.
 While the employee must be paid for this absence, the employer has the right to grant the time off at their convenience.
 Because polls in many ridings now stay open until later in the evening, it may not be necessary to make special workplace arrangements.
 This should be evaluated for each election.
+Refer to the employment standards act for your area.

 Canadian Forces military reservists deployed to an international operation overseas or to certain emergency operations within Canada are entitled to an unpaid reservist leave.

-To be eligible for a reservist leave of absence, the employee must have at least six consecutive months of service with the employer.
+To be eligible for a reservist leave of absence, the employee a specified length of service with the employer depending on their province or territory.
 The leave extends for as long as the military deployment takes.

 Throughout reservist leave, the employee contract must be maintained as though the employee was still at work—they must experience no penalty.
 While serving on military duty, the employee will continue to accrue service and their benefits will be maintained.
 Upon their return from leave, they will be reinstated to their position.